ConvertKit/convertkit-wordpress/readme.txt

 ### 1.4.10 2017-10-04
 * Removed transient for API calls.
 * Changed widget to use option setting instead of making API call.
-* Reduced number of API calls while site is being browsed.
+* Reduced number of API calls while the site is being browsed.
 * Updated contributors

 ### 1.4.9 2017-07-24